Once Upon a Time in Anatolia: Reception

 The film has been met with critical acclaim.
-Review aggregation website Rotten Tomatoes gives the film a score of 94% based on 70 reviews, with an average rating of 8.2/10, while Metacritic gives a weighted average rating of 82 based on reviews from 21 critics, indicating "universal acclaim."
+Review aggregation website Rotten Tomatoes gives the film a score of 94% based on 70 reviews, with an average rating of 8.2/10.
+The website's critical consensus states: "Cerebral and thrilling, Once Upon a Time in Anatolia is a meditative procedural that maintains feverish intensity throughout its unhurried runtime".
+Metacritic gives a weighted average rating of 82 based on reviews from 21 critics, indicating "universal acclaim".

 Dave Calhoun reviewed the film for Time Out London: "Ceylan is a sly and daring screen artist of the highest order and should draw wild praise with this new film for challenging both himself and us, the audience, with this lengthy, rigorous and masterly portrait of a night and day in the life of a murder investigation."
 Calhoun compared the film to the director's previous works and noted how it to a lesser extent follows genre conventions: "Displaying a new interest in words and story (albeit of the most elusive kind), Once Upon A Time in Anatolia feels like a change of direction for Ceylan and may disappoint those who were especially attracted to the urbane melancholia of Uzak and Climates. ...
 Beyond being chronological, the film follows no obvious storytelling pattern.
 Things happen when they do and at a natural rhythm. ...
 Ceylan invites us along for the ride – but only if we're up for it."

 The film received the Cannes Film Festival's second most prestigious award, the Grand Prix, in a shared win with the film The Kid with a Bike by the Dardenne brothers.

 The film was selected as Turkey's official submission for the Academy Award for Best Foreign Language Film, but did not make the shortlist.

 Sight & Sound listed Once Upon a Time in Anatolia as the 8th best film of 2012.
 Stephen Holden of The New York Times named it the sixth best movie of 2012, and "a searching reflection on the elusiveness of truth."

 In 2016, the film was named as the 54th best film of the 21st century, from a poll of 177 film critics from around the world.